Our Staff

 Laurie Bryceland, CTRI, ESMHL – Founder/ Executive Director– Laurie is the head Certified Therapeutic Riding Instructor, as well as an Equine Specialist in Mental Health and Learning.
 She holds ESMHL and CTRI certifications with PATH Intl and Natural Lifemanship Institute – Level 2.
 She conducts sessions of Equine Assisted Learning with a wide variety of clients and students including at risk youth, children and adults with special needs, veterans, active military families and first responders.
 Looking at both the neuropsychology of the horse and its human partner, she teaches the building of connected relationships using the principles of Natural Lifemanship.
 Laurie also teaches beginner riding skills in both English and Western disciplines as well as Horsemanship skills.
 She is passionate about helping her clients discover all that horses can teach us.
 She also enjoys being a PATH Intl approved mentor and assisting new candidates through the process of becoming certified instructors or equine specialists.

-Linda Olivo, Bookkeeper & “Stable Moments” Mentor– Linda began as a volunteer along with her son, Justin.
+Linda Olivo, Development & Communications Coordinator – Linda’s career at Victory Hill began when she started volunteering along with her son, Justin.
 Linda was inspired by her son’s passion for veteran causes to get involved with Victory Hill’s programs.
-She had previous experience volunteering at a nearby equine rescue and was excited to have the opportunity to work along side horses once again.
-After several months of volunteering, Linda stepped up to fill the role of Bookkeeper.
-Linda also volunteers with the Pocatello fire department in Middletown, NY as support personnel, fundraiser and parade coordinator.
+She has previous experience volunteering at a nearby equine rescue and was excited to have the opportunity to work along side horses once again.
+In 2020, Linda stepped up to fill the role of Bookkeeper.
+In 2025, Victory Hill was thrilled to have Linda transition to the full time role of Development and Communications Coordinator.
+Her hard work, passion, and dedication to our mission make her a true asset to the team!
+Linda also volunteered for many years with the Pocatello fire department in Middletown, NY as support personnel, fundraiser, and parade coordinator.
 Her husband, David, also jumps in whenever we need an extra hand.

 Chris Bryceland, Barn Manager – Chris is a full time first responder in addition to managing the family farm where Victory Hill TH is located.
 He is quite skilled in all areas of farm and equipment maintenance and takes wonderful care of our herd and petting zoo.
 We could not do what we do without the many hours of hard work he puts in 7 days a week!